Deepak8519M/Docs-Mini-App-SCSH-/README.md

-Sure.
-Below is your complete and beautified `README.md` content for your **Card Dashboard with Animated Form** project.
-I’ve preserved all the original details and formatted it cleanly using Markdown standards — just copy and paste this into your `README.md` file:

----

 # 📇 Card Dashboard with Animated Form

 A modern React application featuring a dynamic card dashboard with an animated form for adding new cards.
 Built with **Framer Motion** for smooth animations and **Tailwind CSS** for styling.